 As you can see in the picture, Lola sits on my lap now and she seems to enjoy it!
 Sometimes, she even lies next to us on her back, which is a really vulnerable position that cats will only be able to take if they trust you.

 So how did I do it?
-Well, they key lies in realising that a shy cat does not have a lot of confidence.
-Whether that is from past experiences or whether she was born that way, the main take-away is that you can change it.
-In this article I’m about to share with you the ways to build confidence in your cat and get her to slowly open up to you.
+Well, the key lies in realizing that a shy cat does not have a lot of confidence.
+Whether that is from past experiences or whether she was born that way, the main takeaway is that you can change it.
+In this article, I’m about to share with you the ways to build confidence in your cat and get her to slowly open up to you.

-The single most important thing to realise is that a cat can only be confident when she has something called agency, which basically means she gets to control her own life, Cats are anxious creatures by nature, which stems from their origins in the wild.
+The single most important thing to realize is that a cat can only be confident whenever she has something called agency, which basically means having control over your own life.
+Cats are anxious creatures by nature, which stems from their origins in the wild.
 A cat needs a controlled environment with no surprises in order to be able to relax.

 So how do you put this into practice and help a cat gain confidence?
-The first important thing to do is to never chase your cat or force her to do anything.
-This may be straightforward, but in reality it’s a lot more difficult than it sounds.
-Especially if you have children around the house!
+The first important thing to do is to never chase your cat and don’t force her to do anything.
+This may seem straightforward, but in reality, it’s a lot more difficult than it sounds.
+Especially if you have loud children around the house!

 We as humans are born with an innate need to have physical contact.
-It is easy to assume your cat wants the same, so naturally you want to grab her for a cuddle every time you two cross paths.
+It is easy to assume your cat wants the same.
+You may feel an inclination to grab and cuddle her every time you two cross paths.

 Cats, however, don’t always appreciate such a gesture as much as we like to think.
 In fact, on most days, they really need their space.
 So how are you supposed to know what to do?
-To get a feel for when a cat does or does not want to interact, start looking at her body language.
+To understand when a cat does or does not want to interact, start observing her body language.
 A big clue lies in the tail position.
 When the tail is up, she’s open.
 Tail in the middle? neutral.
 A downward tail is a sign that she does not want to interact right now.
 Try to respect this.

 Instead, try to let your cat take the lead from now on.
 Be patient & respect her boundaries.
 Do this, and soon enough, you will likely notice that she starts to approach you more often.

-As we explained in the previous paragraph, most cats are a bit of a control-freak.
-You may not realise this, but your cat is secretly observing you from a distance every day in an effort to discover what she could expect from you.
+As we explained in the previous paragraph, most cats are a bit of a control freak.
+You may not realize this, but your cat is secretly observing you from a distance every day in an effort to discover what she could expect from you.

-Try your best to be that predictable, because cats can only get truely comfortable if they know what to expect from their surroundings.
+Try your best to be that predictable, because cats can only get truly comfortable if they know what to expect from their surroundings.
 So keep sudden, uncontrolled movements to a minimum.